-Page No. Forward looking statements Assumptions Risk factors 15-16 Beetaloo Sub-basin, Northern Territory, Australia - Current Activity This section of the document contains forward looking statements relating to COVID-19 and the impact on the work programme.
-The pause to operations in the Beetaloo Sub-Basin will be temporary while COVID- 19 is controlled ensuring the safety of employees, contractors and communities.
+Page No. Forward looking statements Assumptions Risk factors 14-15 Beetaloo Sub-basin, Northern Territory, Australia - Current Activity This section of the document contains forward looking statements relating to COVID-19 and the impact on the work programme.
+The pause to operations in the Beetaloo Sub-Basin will be temporary while COVID-19 is controlled ensuring the safety of employees, contractors and communities.
 The impact of COVID-19 may be longer than currently envisaged and may adversely impact the progress of the Stage 2 work programme.
-17 Karoo basin, South Africa - Fiscal Terms "In September 2018, the Mineral and Petroleum Resources Development Amendment Bill (" MPRDA Bill "), the long-delayed draft legislation for the mining and petroleum industries was withdrawn.
+16 Karoo basin, South Africa - Fiscal Terms "In September 2018, the Mineral and Petroleum Resources Development Amendment Bill ("MPRDA Bill"), the long-delayed draft legislation for the mining and petroleum industries was withdrawn.
 There are now plans to come up with separate laws to govern the two sectors.
 The MPRDA Bill touched on several contentious issues such as requirements for local processing of minerals and free-carry provisions on discoveries."
 The awarding of the exploration right over the acreage is estimated to occur in 2021.
 The finalisation of legislation and regulation in South Africa may be delayed or Falcon may not be awarded the licence.
-Note: In the MD&A for 3 and 9 months ended 30 September 2019 the Group indicated that the Board expected that the exploration right over the acreage would be awarded in 2020.
-29 Liquidity and Capital resources - Going Concern "have a reasonable expectation that the Group will have adequate resources to continue in operational existence for a period of at least twelve months from the date of signing the financial statements for the years ended 31 December 2019 and 2018."
+27 Liquidity and Capital resources - Going Concern "have a reasonable expectation that the Group will have adequate resources to continue in operational existence for a period of at least twelve months from the date of issue of the interim condensed consolidated financial statements for the three and six months ended 30 June 2020 and 2019.
 The Group is a going concern.
 The Group may not have cash available to meet unforeseen expenses as and when they fall due.
-29-30 Liquidity and capital resources - Capital Expenditures - Australia - Beetaloo Sub-basin, Northern Territory, Australia This section of the document includes forward looking information relating to drilling operations.
+27-28 Liquidity and capital resources - Capital Expenditures - Australia - Beetaloo Sub-basin, Northern Territory, Australia This section of the document includes forward looking information relating to drilling operations.
 The work programme will occur as expected and the project will be brought towards commerciality.
 The risks are (1) the work programme does not continue and /or (2) the project is not brought to commerciality.